NikhilKottoli/Polkadot/README.md

 ```

 ### 2. Set up Environment Variables
-Add your OpenAI API key and other configuration as needed.
+Add your gemini API key and other configuration as needed.

 ### 3. Ensure Local Compilers
 `solc` and `resolc` must be available in your PATH for contract compilation.